Menulog: History

+TV advertisements

+The company became well-known for its television advertisements featuring musician Snoop Dogg titled "Did Somebody Say?", in which he raps about ways the customer can use the service, like ordering fried rice on a private jet or having chocolate fondue delivered to their house.
+Snoop Dogg was paid $US6.2 million for the adverts.

+In May 2022, it was announced that American singer Katy Perry would replace Snoop Dogg in the Just Eat advertisements.
+Menulog also ran a commercial to the Australian market featuring Gerringong local rap act Big Twisty in 2022.

+In October 2023, American rapper Latto and singer Christina Aguilera were introduced in a new promotional advertisement for Menulog, taking over from Perry.

 Recognition and media

-Menulog's research and insights into Australian food trends are regularly featured in the media, with a 2015 study showing Australia's hungriest suburbs published in The Daily Telegraph and The Herald Sun.
+Menulog's research and insights into Australian food trends are regularly featured in the media, with a 2015 study showing Australia's "hungriest suburbs" published in The Daily Telegraph and The Herald Sun.
 Menulog's annual Tasty Takeaway awards, which recognise the nation's most popular takeaway restaurants, have appeared on news.com.au.

 In October 2016, Menulog created Australia's first 23ct gold pizza in partnership with Pizza Design Co.
 Parramatta.
 The event was covered by Sunrise and Nine Kitchen.

-Menulog was awarded the CANSTAR Blue Award for Customer Service in 2017.
+Menulog was awarded the Canstar Blue Award for Customer Service in 2017.

 At the 2017 CEO Magazine 'Executive of the Year' Awards, Menulog's CFO Morten Belling was named CFO of the Year and managing director Alistair Venn was named Runner-up in his respective category.